-Fuck – Villa even forked out £24 million for Darren Bent in none other than 2011.
+Fuck – Villa even forked out £24 million for Darren Bent in 2011.
 Now I may yet be proved wrong, but I just can’t see anything of that magnitude happening in 2017.

 The biggest stories of this window seem to have revolved around players who might well want a move, but can’t seem to get one – think messrs Costa, Payet, Lansbury and Martin.

 None of these toys out the pram episodes have been nearly as inspired or utterly deluded as Peter Odemwingie’s 2013 meltdown (yes, that really was four years ago).

 And so all that is why I’m feeling a bit empty this January and slowly becoming an advocate of dropping the new year window altogether.